-We provide and produce viability appraisals for all types of developments.
-Viability Appraisals are sometimes required for the following things:
+We produce these for all types of developments, to demonstrate that a development is viable.
+Examples of when Viability Appraisals are sometimes required include:

 Negotiating Down Planning Obligations and Affordable Housing Requirements

-In some cases we have successfully argued that no planning obligations or affordable housing can be provided for the development.
+- In some cases, we have successfully argued that no planning obligations or affordable housing can be provided for the development.
 Councils will have standard requirements for certain developments to provide planning contributions and affordable housing.
-If it can be demonstrated that by providing these things the development would not be viable, then the requirements can be negotiated down or even removed entirely.
-In normal circumstances where planning obligations and affordable housing requirements are negotiated down there will be some abnormal costs associated with a development, such as contamination, demolition, archaeology or other types of works which have a high cost.
+Where it can be demonstrated that by providing these things, the development would not be viable, then the requirements can be negotiated down or even removed entirely.
+In normal circumstances – where planning obligations and affordable housing requirements are negotiated down, there will be some abnormal costs associated with a development, such as contamination, demolition, archaeology, or other types of works which have a high cost.
 Or in some circumstances the sales value of the properties against the build cost means that the affordable housing and planning obligations are not reasonably achievable.